mixmastamyk/console/docs/why.rst

 So, all the top platforms support ANSI escape sequences now.
 Again!
 What's old is new again.
-Add Unicode and millions of colors and it's now better than ever.
+Add Unicode and millions of colors and it's now better than it's ever been.

 We need great command-line tools and that's where ``console`` fits in.